Bahai Library Online

 Chronology of the Bahá'í Faith in Canada

-Date 1893-09-12, descending sort earliest first
+Date 1893-09-12, sorted by date, descending

 date event tags firsts

-1893 (Late summer) Fourteen year old Edith Magee of London was sent by her parents to visit and aunt and uncle in Chicago, Mr and Mrs Guy Magee.
+Fourteen year old Edith Magee of London was sent by her parents to visit and aunt and uncle in Chicago, Mr and Mrs Guy Magee.
 He was the editor of the Chicago Tribune and had been in close contact with many of the leading figures of the Parliament of Religions.
 He was attracted by the quotation of E G Browne in the presentation of Dr Henry Jessup and further investigation led him to Ibrahim Kheirullah who was gathering a class of interested inquirers.

 Edith's mother had raised her two daughters to share her passion to look for religious truth.
 Upon learning of the Faith Edith hurried home to share her findings with her mother and other relatives.
 Mrs Magee left immediately for Chicago, found Kheirullah and enrolled in his first class.
 She returned to London a Bahá'í and with her two daughters, Edith and Harriet formed the first Bahá'í group in Canada.